Last updated on September 30th, 2023 at 05:49 pm

-Setting refers to the place, time and the social environment at which a novel, novella or short story is represented as happening.
+Setting refers to the place, time and social environment in which a novel, novella, or short story is represented as happening.
 It is the historical period, geographical place and social-cultural context in which the events of a story occur.
 Setting is simply the place and time of a story.
 It answers the questions of where and when.
 The time and place can be real or fictional, or a combination of both real and fictional elements.

 The setting may include the environment of the story which can be made up of physical location, climate, weather, or social and cultural surroundings.

 Place: – the geographical place where the events of a story take place like inside the house, in the valley, on the mountain, in a garden, in the village, in a sea, in an ocean, in Kigali city, in Rwanda, in Nyungwe Forest, at school, in a prison, in Africa, in China…